 - Incorrect field sobriety testing due to lack of training, qualifications, or instructions

-- Inaccurate breath, blood, or urine sample / tests due to poor calibration, errors in the process, etc.
+- Inaccurate breath, blood, or urine samples due to poor calibration, errors in the process, etc.

 Helping Clients Get Favorable Results in DUI / OVI Cases